The following FAQ originated from parent questions asked at the in-person and virtual information session.

 Q: Will students need to relocate to another building during construction?

-A: No. The District recognizes the importance of limiting the impact to the academic day and has worked with the construction project team to plan a strategic construction schedule that will not require relocation of students and classrooms outside of the middle school building.
-There will be structured relocation of classroom cohorts within the middle school limiting the impact on the academic day.
-Core content areas will be prioritized, and students will remain with the same teacher throughout relocation process.
+A: The District recognizes the importance of limiting the impact to the academic day and has worked with the construction project team to plan a strategic construction schedule that will not require relocation of grades and classrooms outside of the Middle School building.
+The only exception to relocation at this time is chorus, based on teacher preference, which will temporarily attend class in the high school chorus room.
+The Middle School chorus room is anticipated to be completed after Labor Day, when students will occupy the new space.
+Students will be escorted to the high school by a staff member.

-Q: Will there be a library?
+Q: Will there be a library in the renovated school?

 A: Yes, a library will be part of the new and expanded Media Center, which will be located on the second floor.
 Access to book check-out will remain available during construction.